-BNP Paribas Fortis intends to significantly increase the proportion of loans it makes to projects that meet the objectives of the Sustainable Development Goals.
-These include projects in the environmental field (renewable energies and recycling), in the non-commercial sector (hospitals, schools and universities), plus also lending to social business.
-In 2020, the Bank's lending in these categories totalled EUR 10.67 billion, a 7% increase on 2019.
+BNP Paribas Fortis aims to significantly increase the proportion of loans it makes to projects that meet the objectives of the Sustainable Development Goals.
+These include projects in the environmental field (renewable energies, recycling, durable construction, renovation, soft mobility), in the non-commercial sector (hospitals, schools, universities and associations), plus also lending to social businesses.
+In 2021, the lending to clients of BNP Paribas Fortis sa/nv in these categories totalled EUR 12.4 billion (including consumer loans at Alpha Crédit).
+This represents a 16% increase compared to the 2020 figure.
+This growth is for 10% due to a change in ESG reporting methodology.